US citizens barred from leaving China return home after three years | ExBulletin

 The White House said on Monday that the release of the Canadians was not a prisoner swap, but that their cases were raised during an appeal between U.S. President Joe Biden and his Chinese counterpart Xi Jinping during an appeal on September 9.

-The Justice Ministry said its decision on Meng’s case was made independently.
+The Justice Ministry said its decision on the Mengs case was taken independently.

 The White House declined to comment on Americans who left China.

-Cynthia and Victor Liu’s mother, Sandra Han, is still being held on criminal charges in China.
+Cynthia and Victor Lius’ mother Sandra Han are still being held on criminal charges in China.

-Reporting by Michael Martina; written by Trevor Hunnicutt; edited by Richard Pullin
+(Reporting by Michael Martina; writing by Trevor Hunnicutt; editing by Richard Pullin)

 |